alex-therapeutics/diga-api-client/docs/diga_api.md

 By showing evidence that the apps improve patients' health and by obtaining medical device certifications, it can be assured that the apps are of high quality.
 On the other side, DiGA manufacturers get reimbursed by health insurance companies when their apps are prescribed to patients.
 The prescription process is built around a 16-character prescription code which can be used to activate the apps but which is also required to send the invoices.
-This repository holds code to:
+This repository contains code to:

 - verify that user-entered prescription codes are valid
 - create and send invoices to insurer based on prescription codes.